MaximumPigs/MaximumPigs.github.io/_posts/2023-12-26-project-detection-lab-a-plan.md

 First of all, I've decided to add my ChatGPT prompt for each image within the caption.
 Hover over the image to get a glimpse into my mind.

 I've been thinking a lot about what to write in my first substantial post.
 With so many topics I'd like to explore, I've decided to feed two birds with one scone and write up a project that has been on my radar for quite some time - A Detection Lab.
-More specifically, forking Chris Long's (Clong) Detection Lab [1], which is now unmaintained, and making it work for my purposes.
+More specifically, forking [Chris Long's (Clong) Detection Lab](https://https://github.com/clong/DetectionLab), which is now unmaintained, and making it work for my purposes.
 It'll be a significant challenge to my Infrastructure as Code skills, as I will need to deconstruct what Chris has built and then remake at least some of it.
 I may ditch some features to reduce complexity in the early stages but will likely add them back later.

 So, why don't I just use what Clong has already built?
 It's all still there...